Jomboy (sports media): Jomboy Media

 In March 2022, Jomboy Media signed a partnership with Yankee-broadcaster YES Network.
 That year, the company consisted of 64 employees.

-In an interview with The New York Times, O'Brien described Jomboy Media's banter as "fun, not funny," and stated that, "the easiest way to get laughs sometimes is to knock other people down or go negative.
+In an interview with The New York Times, O'Brien described Jomboy Media's banter as "fun, not funny," and stated, "The easiest way to get laughs sometimes is to knock other people down or go negative.
 That isn’t really our vibe."
 This "goofier, more inviting approach" was contrasted to the edginess of fellow sports entertainment company Barstool Sports.

 In 2024, Jomboy Media had 93 million social media engagements and 2 million YouTube subscribers.

-In March 2025, Jomboy Media appointed Courtney Hirsch, O'Brien's sister, as its new CEO, following her two-year tenure as COO since joining the company in late 2020.
-Hirsch, who also joined Jomboy’s board of directors, had played a key role in commercial sales, managing longstanding partnerships with DraftKings and SeatGeek, and securing recent deals with brands such as T-Mobile, Corona, and Best Western.
-Under Hirsch’s leadership, the company had become profitable in the past year, growing community engagement by 30% and revenue by 44%, with a renewed focus on expanding its flagship properties like the "Talkin' Baseball" podcast.
-She had also overseen Jomboy’s The Warehouse Games and brand collaborations with Mountain Dew and DirecTV.
+In March 2025, Jomboy Media appointed Courtney Hirsch, O'Brien's sister, as its new CEO.
+Hirsch, who also joined Jomboy's board of directors, had played a key role in commercial sales.
+She had also overseen Jomboy's The Warehouse Games and brand collaborations with Mountain Dew and DirecTV.

 In June 2025, MLB bought a minority stake in Jomboy Media.
 As part of the deal, Jomboy Media will have access to league and team intellectual property, merchandise and sponsorship collaborations, and a presence on league platforms.
 Under the terms, MLB will have no editorial control over Jomboy content.
+In the year following the partnership, Jomboy Media saw a 76-percent increase in views.

 Cricket

 Jomboy Media has been noted for being a major supporter of cricket's growth in the United States, with cricket content featuring regularly on its YouTube channels, and collaboration having taken place between Jomboy Media and Major League Cricket due to Jomboy Media's ability to reach baseball fans.
 For example, the Warehouse Games features Ball in Play, a cricket variant with elements of baseball, with professional baseball and cricket players having played it together.
+During the 2024 Men's T20 World Cup co-hosted by the United States, he would also serve as an on-air contributor.

 O'Brien's personal interest in cricket started at the time that he had his first child and had no live sports content to watch other than cricket; his time spent in Australia as a child was also a factor.

-He was a commentator at the 2024 ICC Men's T20 World Cup.
+Television

+In the end credits of "Abe League of Their Moe," the fifteenth episode of the thirty-sixth season of the American animated television series The Simpsons, a Jomboy "breakdown" video of an argument between Grampa Simpson and Moe Szyslak plays, with O'Brien voicing himself.